-Olympus E-M5 II versus Panasonic FZ2000
+Olympus E-M5 II vs Panasonic FZ2000

 The Olympus OM-D E-M5 Mark II and the Panasonic Lumix DMC-FZ2000 (labelled Panasonic FZ2500 in some countries) are two digital cameras that were revealed to the public, respectively, in February 2015 and September 2016.
 The E-M5 II is a mirrorless interchangeable lens camera, while the FZ2000 is a fixed lens compact.
 The cameras are based on a Four Thirds (E-M5 II) and an one-inch (FZ2000) sensor.
-The Olympus has a resolution of 15.9 megapixel, whereas the Panasonic provides 20 MP.
+The Olympus has a resolution of 15.9 megapixels, whereas the Panasonic provides 20 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic FZ2000 is notably larger (34 percent) than the Olympus E-M5 II.
 It is worth mentioning in this context that the E-M5 II is splash and dust resistant, while the FZ2000 does not feature any corresponding weather-sealing.